Rubric

 TIME named Little Village one of the World's Greatest Places of 2025.

-Yvonne Byrd opened minnie's Detroit on Trumbull, the fourth Detroit bar She's owned
+Yvonne Byrd opened Minnie's Detroit on Trumbull, the fourth Detroit bar she's owned

 Yvonne Byrd has run a bar in Detroit since 2008.
 Vondie's on the River was the first, named after her childhood nickname.
 It ran until 2012, when the lease wasn't renewed.